Chongran-Zhao/OpenMP-Learning/Notes.md

   return 0;
 }
 ```
+**Remark**: You need to manually assign each thread the number that needs to be executed in the loop, based on the index of threads.
+The ```long``` type  variable is used to output a more accurate execution time.

 # False Sharing

 False sharing is a phenomenon that occurs in parallel programming when multiple threads or processors inadvertently share the same cache line, resulting in performance degradation.
 It is a performance issue rather than an actual sharing of data.

 In modern computer architectures, the memory system is typically organized into cache lines.
 A cache line is a fixed-size block of memory (e.g., 64 bytes) that is loaded from main memory into the cache.
 When a processor accesses a memory location, it brings the entire cache line containing that location into its local cache.